xd4n1el/reaflet/README.md

 ### Documentation
 Main Components
 MapContainer: The main component that creates the map container.

 TileLayer: Adds tile layers to the map.

 Marker: Adds a marker to the map.

 Popup: Adds a popup that can be attached to a marker or other elements.
-Common Properties
-center (MapContainer): Sets the initial center position of the map.
-Example: [latitude, longitude]. zoom (MapContainer): Sets the initial zoom level of the map. url (TileLayer): The URL of the tile to be loaded.
-Can include parameters like {z}, {x}, and {y}. position (Marker): Sets the position of the marker on the map.
-Events
-You can use properties to map Leaflet events to React callbacks.
-For example:

-jsx

-<MapContainer
-  center={[51.505, -0.09]}
-  zoom={13}
-  style={{ height: "100vh", width: "100%" }}
-  />

 Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue on this repository.

 License